jackjocross/til/README.md

 And now prop will be equql to the prop property of object.
 We can also do this with more than one property at once like so:
     let {prop1, prop2, prop3} = obj.
 This syntax is much more concise and gives us a simple way to clean up code.
+* let: Variables declared with let are bracket scoped as opposed to variables declared with var which are functionally scoped.
+* const: Variables declared with const are also bracket scoped but in addition they can only be written to once otherwise they will throw an error.

 #CSS
 * :nth-child(pattern): Pseudo class which applies to elements which are the nth child of their parent according to the pattern.
 The pattern can simply be a number or can be more complex such as "n + 2".
 The childrens index starts at 1.
 Usage: